-To allow new or otherwise unknown VideoExtendedUsageBox child boxes to be introduced while allowing older readers to know they do not understand enough to process or present the video track, a mechanism is introduced to indicate mandatory and by implication optional child boxes.
-Additionally, child boxes can indicate whether their own structure can be optional so readers can recognize versions they do not support.
+To allow new or otherwise unknown VideoExtendedUsageBox child boxes to be introduced while allowing older readers to know they do not understand enough to process or present the video track, a mechanism is introduced to indicate mandatory and, by implication, optional child boxes.
+Additionally, child boxes can indicate whether their own structure can be optional, so readers can recognize versions they do not support.

-New Boxes should not be introduced into the VideoExtendedUsageBox unless documented in this specification or a successor version of this specification.
+New boxes should not be introduced into the VideoExtendedUsageBox unless documented in this specification or in a successor version of this specification.

 '''

 aligned(8) class VideoExtendedUsageBox extends Box('vexu') {

-RequiredBoxTypesBox(); // optional if no required boxes specified
+RequiredBoxTypesBox(); // optional if no required boxes

+specified

 StereoViewBox(); // optional

+ViewPackingBox(); // optional

 ProjectionBox(); // optional

+CameraSystemLensCollectionBox() // required if lens signaling present

 Box() any_box; // other optional boxes with FreeSpaceBox()

 reserved for its expected use

 }

 '''